Enter RPN

 3. Different minds produce different results.
 We see this even in the outputs of the old HP Calculator Division, whose designs are mutually incompatible to various extents.
 It is therefore reasonable to expect third-party outsiders to produce additional differences while they are forging ahead with all the above.

-What follows is more a catalog of known operational differences than a tutorial, focusing purely on those affecting program entry and debugging.
+What follows is a catalog of known operational differences affecting RPN programming.

 Disclaimer